Settings Reference

 "boundaries/flag-as-external": {

-outsideRootPath: true // Imports outside packages/app are external
+outsideRootPath: true // Imports outside packages/app have `external` origin

 }